yt-dlp vs youtube-dl 2026: Which Video Downloader Should You Actually Use?

 Metadata and Embedding: yt-dlp can embed thumbnails, subtitles, chapter markers, and metadata directly into downloaded files.
 It handles YouTube chapters natively, creating proper chapter markers in downloaded MP4 files that your media player can navigate.
 It also supports embedding sponsorship information, descriptions, and comment data for archival purposes.

-Plugin System: yt-dlp introduced a plugin architecture that allows community developers to add support for new sites, post-processors, and features without modifying the core codebase.
-This extensibility accelerates development and makes yt-dlp adaptable to new platforms as they emerge.
+Plugin System: yt-dlp introduced a plugin architecture that lets community developers add support for new sites, post-processors, and features without modifying the core codebase.
+This extensibility accelerates development and makes yt-dlp adaptable to new platforms as they emerge. (source: NIST cybersecurity guidelines)

 Installation and Getting Started with yt-dlp

 Windows: The easiest method is downloading the standalone executable from yt-dlp’s GitHub releases page.
-No installation needed — just place the .exe in a folder and run from the command prompt.
-Alternatively, install via winget: winget install yt-dlp, or pip: pip install yt-dlp.
+No installation needed – place the .exe in a folder and run from the command prompt.
+You can also install via winget: winget install yt-dlp, or pip: pip install yt-dlp.

 macOS: Install via Homebrew with brew install yt-dlp.
-This also handles updates with brew upgrade yt-dlp.
+This handles updates automatically with brew upgrade yt-dlp.
 Alternatively, use pip or download the binary directly from GitHub.

 Linux: Most distributions include yt-dlp in their package managers.
 On Ubuntu/Debian: sudo apt install yt-dlp.
 On Arch: sudo pacman -S yt-dlp.
 The pip installation (pip install yt-dlp) typically provides the most current version across all distributions.